theanindya/data-engineering/project/project-plan.md

 <!-- List of work packages ordered sequentially, each pointing to an issue with more details. -->

 1. Extract data from the databases
-2. analize the dataset
+2. Analyze the dataset
-3. create graph
+3. Findings
-4. calculate and find the similarities between two datasets
+4. create graph
 5. Draw conclusion

 [i1]: https://github.com/jvalue/2023-amse-template/issues/1